 Resize your ducts: if you’ve tried everything and nothing seems to be improving your air conditioner airflow, the problem might just be that your ductwork is too small.
 The best way to solve this problem is to have a professional HVAC company come out and install new ducts in your home.
 If your ductwork is too small, installing new ductwork in your home will go a long way toward improving your AC airflow, and will make your home much more comfortable.

-If weak airflow from your air conditioner is making your summer miserable, call Michael Bonsby Heating & Air Conditioning!
+If weak airflow from your air conditioner is making your summer miserable, call Michael Bonsby HVAC & Plumbing!
 We can examine your AC system and improve your AC airflow in no time!